 For latest Hurricane information from the City click on: Hurricane Information.

 Reconstruction of flooded structures may require a building permit.
 Contact Tom McDonald at (912) 651-6530 for more details.

-View Your FEMA NFIP Preliminary Flood Insurance Rate Maps (FIRMs).
+FEMA NFIP Effective Flood Insurance Rate Maps (FIRMs).

-Preliminary FIRM Map Adoption: Updated February 27, 2018.
-FEMA has provided the City of Savannah with the Letter of Final Determination (LFD) , dated February 16, 2018.
-The updated Preliminary FIRM panels will have a map panel effect date of August 16, 2018.
-The updated determinations can not be used for flood determinations or regulatory measures until the effective date.
+Preliminary FIRM Map are now in effective: FEMA has provided the City of Savannah with the FIRM panels with effect date of August 16, 2018.
 To see the LFD Summary of Map Actions (SOMA) detailing what Letter of Map Changes have been incorporated, not incorporated but still in effect, or superseded, click:LFD_SOMA.
 It is important that your flood insurance policy has been in effect 30 days prior to the effective date if your structure's risk is increasing.
 Visit SAGIS.org's "Find My Flood Zone" to view flood determination changes.
 For sites within the City of Savannah limits, properties with the tax property identifying number (PIN) beginning with 2- contact Tom McDonald (912) 651-6530 X 1895 to help determine your future determination.
 For PINs beginning with a "1-" contact Mr. Michael Blakely, (912) 652-7800, or request on line at Chatham County Engineering Department.
 For other contacts to surrounding jurisdictions click: Here.

 Find My Flood Zone.
 Use this new web map to follow step by step instructions to discover the current flood zones and new proposed flood zones throughout Chatham County.
 (Click on the below icon).